edeposit/marcxml_parser/docs/example/example.rst

         ])]),
     ])

-As you can see, this is more lowlevel, than you would ever want to use, but it shows one important aspect of the parser - all values are parsed to (ordered) dicts.
+As you can see, this format is probably too much lowlevel, than you would ever want to use, but it demonstrates one important aspect of the parser; All values are parsed to (ordered) dicts.

 That means, that XML: